 ADHD Screening Test for Children

-This parent-friendly screening questionnaire helps identify signs of Attention-Deficit/Hyperactivity Disorder (ADHD) in children aged 4-17.
+This parent-friendly screening questionnaire helps identify signs of Attention-Deficit/Hyperactivity Disorder (ADHD) in children aged 4–17.
 Based on validated screening instruments, it evaluates patterns of inattention, hyperactivity, and impulsivity across home and school settings.
-This screening tool takes approximately 10 minutes to complete and provides immediate guidance on whether a professional ADHD evaluation may be recommended.
+For a comprehensive overview of the condition, see our guide to understanding ADHD in children.

 Important: This is a screening tool, not a diagnostic test.
 A positive screen does not mean your child has ADHD — it means a comprehensive professional evaluation is warranted.
 Only a qualified clinical psychologist or developmental pediatrician can diagnose ADHD through detailed assessment including standardized testing, behavioral observation, and clinical interviews.